Workplace Retaliation Attorney in Monterey County

 - Negative performance reviews

-- Being overlooked for raises
+- Being overlooked for raises, promotions, or desired assignments

 - Forcing an employee to work a more demanding job without a suitable pay raise